Board of Examiners

 "The Love of Dance-The Beverley Feder Story"; is a video written and produced by John Takacs through a sponosored grant from the Niagara Council of Arts.
 THis is a well documented tribute to a woman whose life long dedication is to the art of dance.

-Mrs. Hawkesworth holds her Associate Diploma with the Imperial Society of Teachers of Dance, London, England, and her Fellowship with Cecchetti USA and the Cecchetti Council of America.
+Mrs. Hawkesworth holds her Fellowship with the Imperial Society of Teachers of Dance, London, England, Cecchetti USA and the Cecchetti Council of America.
 She is current CUSA Administrator, Residential Summer Course Coordinator, Liaison to the Eastern Committee and sits on the CUSA Board of Directors.
 She was appointed Examiner for Cecchetti USA in August 2012.

 Mrs. Hawkesworth received her Cecchetti training from Elizabeth Baird, Aleta Davis, and Marnell Himes-Ushijima.
 She offers over forty-five years of professional dance instruction experience which includes: preparing students and presenting students for Cecchetti ballet examinations, creating a written syllabus for pre-school and primary levels, coaching classical variations, choreographing ballet production and competition pieces, producing and directing a fuil length "Nutcracker" for Ballet Etudes, a non-profit youth ballet company and training teachers in levels pre-school through advanced.